 Small Cabin Plan with Porch (Harper) is a minimal traditional DIY tiny cottage.
 The addition of a loft and porch make it perfect for a small family or a couple of empty-nesters.

 You can also use it as a summer vacation cabin as it offers enough space for staying in while it’s raining.
 You can even host a BBQ party on the porch!

-Plus, the design of this DIY house plan is aimed to protect your piggy bank through our eco-friendly living solutions.
+Plus, the design of this DIY house plan is aimed to protect you spending too much on expensive utilities through our eco-friendly living solutions.

 Scandinavian Cabin Plans “Maja”

 Simplicity is what the Scandinavian style is all about.
 This cabin is pretty small yet it may accommodate up to 4 people staying comfortably for a few nights.

 Getting full-size beds for the loft would not be a good idea if you worry about bumping your head on the rafters.

 As always, we’d suggest adding some kind of cover over the porch.
 Sunshine and rain can easily interrupt your star gazing on the porch.
 So ask the author of this plan to adjust the design within budget – he will not charge you an arm and a leg, like a lot of architects may do.
 Consequently, you’ll have peace of mind planning your perfect porch party.